munificent/craftinginterpreters/book/representing-code.md

 field in the class body.
 It defines a constructor for the class with parameters for each field and initializes them in the body.

-Compile this Java program now and it <span name="longer">blasts</span> out new ".java" file containing a few dozen lines of code.
+Compile and run this Java program now and it <span name="longer">blasts</span>
+out a new &ldquo;.java" file containing a few dozen lines of code.
 That file's about to get even longer.

 <aside name="longer">